Instagram's founders are leaving the company

 "I'm looking forward to seeing what they build next," he said in a statement.

+Systrom and Krieger's resignations come less than six months after the founder of another key Facebook business announced he was leaving.
+Jan Koum stepped down in April as CEO of messaging service WhatsApp, which Facebook bought in 2014 for $19 billion.

+Brian Acton, the other WhatsApp founder, left Facebook in 2017.
+He backed calls earlier this year for people to delete Facebook as anger mounted over Cambridge Analytica's ability to access millions of users' data without their knowledge.

--- Rob McLean contributed to this report.
+-- Rob McLean and Heather Kelly contributed to this report.